 How Does Plantar Fasciitis Present?

-- Pain with the first few steps after getting out of bed in the morning
+- Pain experienced during the initial steps after getting out of bed in the morning.

-- Poor arch control e.g. flat feet or very high arches
+- Poor arch control, such as having flat feet or extremely high arches.

-- New or increased exercise or activity levels
+- Starting or intensifying exercise or activity levels.

 How is Plantar Fasciitis Diagnosed?